Danau language

-Danau, also spelt Danaw (ထနော့ [tʰənɔ̰], endonym: ကနော် [kənɒ̀]), is a Mon–Khmer language of Myanmar (Burma).
+Danau, also spelled Htanaw or Danaw (ထနော့ [tʰənɔ̰], endonym: ကနော် [kənɒ̀]), is an Austroasiatic language of Myanmar (Burma).
 It is the most divergent member of the Palaungic branch (Sidwell 2010).
-Danau is spoken by about 5,000 people near Aungban, Kalaw Township, Shan State.
-Danaw was classified as a "critically endangered" language in UNESCO's 2010 Atlas of the World’s Languages in Danger.
+According to community estimates (2023), Danau is spoken by about 3,000 people in six villages near Aungban, Kalaw Township, Shan State.
+Danau was described as a "critically endangered" language in UNESCO's 2010 Atlas of the World’s Languages in Danger.